mbookham7/crdb-banking-workshop/README.md

 3. Work through each subsequent lab to explore CockroachDB’s features.

 By completing this workshop, you’ll gain hands-on experience with CockroachDB’s unique capabilities for handling the demands of modern banking applications.

----

-Let me know if there are any specific details you'd like to add or adjust!